The Learning Lab hosted by Frank Anderson, MD • with Special Guest Terri Cole

 This Program Is For

-People who are capable, reliable, and often carrying more than their share—at work, in relationships, or within their families
+Capable & Reliable People who are capable, reliable, and often carrying more than their share — at work, in relationships, or within their families

-Mental health clinicians, therapists, coaches, and healthcare professionals seeking a trauma-informed, nervous-system-aware understanding of high-functioning codependency
+Mental Health Professionals Clinicians, therapists, coaches, and healthcare professionals seeking a trauma-informed, nervous-system-aware understanding of high-functioning codependency

-Clinicians interested in how early roles, attachment dynamics, and survival strategies shape adult relational patterns and show up in clinical work
+Clinicians & Practitioners Practitioners interested in how early roles, attachment dynamics, and survival strategies shape adult relational patterns, and who want to expand clinical language around boundaries and self-respect

-Anyone seeking language and understanding for patterns that developed for a reason, and who is interested in exploring change without blame, urgency, or self-criticism
+Anyone Seeking Understanding Anyone seeking language for patterns that developed for a reason, and who is interested in exploring change without blame, urgency, or self-criticism

 Frank Anderson, MD — Host